scfurl/piperna/README.md

 ## Genomes and adding genome locations

-Henipipe uses Bowtie2 for alignment.
-As such, you should have a previously indexed location of your genome accessible to henipipe.
-This location is referred to in henipipe as the 'fasta'.
+piperna uses Bowtie2 for alignment.
+As such, you should have a previously indexed location of your genome accessible to piperna.
+This location is referred to in piperna as the 'fasta'.
 Similarly, one should provide the location of the spike_in indexed reference genome in the 'spikein_fasta' field.
 For bedgraph conversion, a text file of genome sizes text file is also needed.
 See the following for a discussion on how to make a 'genome_sizes' file https://www.biostars.org/p/173963/.

-Henipipe provides an easy way to add these locations to your system for repeated use using the --genome_key (-gk) option during MAKERUNSHEET commands.
-A file called genomes.json can be found in the 'data' directory of the henipipe install folder.
+piperna provides an easy way to add these locations to your system for repeated use using the --genome_key (-gk) option during MAKERUNSHEET commands.
+A file called genomes.json can be found in the 'data' directory of the piperna install folder.
 This file can be edited to include those locations you want to regularly put in the runsheet.
 The following shows an example of a genomes.json file.
 The files "top level" is a name that can be used in the --genome_key field (-gk) during runsheet generation to populate the columns of the runsheet with fasta, spikein_fasta, and genome_sizes locations associated with that genome_key.
 The 'default' key will be used when no genome_key is specified.

 ```json
 {